Espe (manor house): 17th century

+19th century

-In 1810, Espe was acquired by Otto Joachim Moltke.
+In 1810, after having changed hands three more times, Espe was acquired by Otto Joachim Moltke.
 In 1825, he also purchased Bonderup.
 Moltke sold most of the tenant farms to the copyholders and constructed a new main building.
 He died in 1858.
 Espe and Bonderup then went to his son, Adam Gottlob Moltke, who was succeeded by his son Joachim Vilhelm Moltke in 1863.
 He died just five years later and his widow then managed the estate on behalf of their newborn son, Adam Gottlob Moltke.
 He ended up owning Espe for 90 years but for long periods of time lived elsewhere.
 After his death in 1958, Espe went to Adam Moltke-Huitfeldt.

 Today

 The current owner is Elise Josephine Moltke-Huitfeldt.

 Cultural references

 Espe was used as a location in the 1954 drama film Landmandsliv.